HanRongYeo/ISAPRS/README.md

 ### Methodology<br>

-This section will explain how the system work in detail.
+This section will briefly explain how the system works.
 You can [Skip this section](#prerequisites) if you're not interested.<br>
 The ISA measurement can be divided into 5 focus areas:
 - Email Use
 - Password Management